History of West Virginia: Woman suffrage

-State hatcheries and tourism industry
+Mine wars

+The West Virginia Mine Wars were a series of violent labor disputes from 1912 to 1921.
+The miners demanded the right to unionize in the United Mine Workers of America for better working conditions and pay; the many small local coal companies fiercely resisted these efforts.
+In remote mining camps the companies exerted control over nearly all aspects of miners' lives, including the company towns where they lived, the stores where they were forced to shop using company scrip, and even the law enforcement, which was often composed of hired private guards.
+About 35,000 strikers were evicted and they and their families moved to new camps run by the union.
+Socialists brought in weapons but in September 1912 the state sent in the National Guard to disarm the miners.
+On May 19, 1920, a shootout in took place in Matewan in the Battle of Blair Mountain.
+Finally in 1921 Governor Ephraim F. Morgan requested federal troops and President Warren G. Harding sent in 2500 Army soldiers.
+The strike was broken.
+The state government prosecuted several hundred of the leaders before local juries, but nearly all of them were acquitted.
+The federal government refused to prosecute anyone.

+Wildlife conservation

 Wildlife biologist Robert Silvester of the State Wildlife Center wrote a history of conservation in West Virginia.
 He explains as industry developed in the region, the people of West Virginia saw a need for wildlife conservation.
 The Wildlife and Fish Commission was created in 1921.
 The commission established the French Creek Game Farm in 1923.
 Various game animals and now protected birds were raised for conservation repopulating or control reasons throughout the state.
 Coincidentally, it was similar to an indigenous species open zoo of today and became a place of family outings visitation.
 The following years saw a significant growth of visitors.
 Buffalo were included in 1954 and attracted additional visitors.
 Today, the zoological facility is of 338 acre modern Wildlife Center under the direction of the Division of Natural Resources.

-Mike Shingleton of the Division of Natural Resources explained the Centennial Golden Trout evolution.
-At the small rainbow trout hatchery in 1955, a yellow-mottled fingerling was noticed by Petersburg manager Vincent Evans.
-From that small batch of hatchlings he named it "Little Camouflage".
-Months later upon his arrival, the new Petersburg manager, Chester Mace, was shown the curious novelty.
-In limited facilities of late 1956, "Goldy" had spawn with a few Rainbow trout.
-A few months later in 1957, the Petersburg hatchery moved these yellow-mottles to the larger Spring Run hatchery.
-By the spring stocking of 1963, the West Virginia Centennial year, Evans and Mace had supervised the spawning of good color and quality brood stock of the Mountain State's Centennial Golden Trout.